Velocity dispersion profiles of dwarf spheroidal galaxies with self-interacting ultralight dark matter: Velocity dispersion and fitting procedure

 \subsection{Observations and fitting procedure}

 Following Ref.~\cite{walker2007velocity} we consider a sample of seven spheroidal dwarf galaxies orbiting the Milky Way, whose velocity dispersion is known from observations.
-The observable velocity profile $v_\textrm{obs}(r)$ is compared with the calculated dispersion $v(r) = \sqrt{\bar{v_r^2}}$ from Eq.~(\ref{eq: dispersion general formula}) using the $\chi^2$ fit
+The observable velocity profile $v^\textrm{obs}(r)$ is compared with the calculated dispersion $v(r) = \sqrt{\bar{v_r^2}}$ from Eq.~(\ref{eq: dispersion general formula}) using the $\chi^2$ fit

-Here $N_j$ represents the number of observational points $r_i$ for each $j$th galaxy ($j = [1,7]$) and $\sigma_j$ is the uncertainty of the observations as given in Ref.~\cite{walker2007velocity}.
-The theoretical prediction $v(r_i)$ for the velocity dispersion is defined by Eq.~(\ref{eq: dispersion general formula}) and depends on the unknown ULDM gravitational potential $\Phi_\textrm{DM}(r)$.
-Equation~(\ref{eq: DM potential}) implies that $\Phi_\textrm{DM}(r)$ is a function of the ULDM mass $M_\textrm{DM}$ and size $R$, where the latter is determined by $M_\textrm{DM}$ and ULDM model parameters $\{m, a_\textrm{s}\}$ (see mass-radius relations (\ref{eq: first mass-radius relation}) and (\ref{eq: R(M) perturbed by bulge})).
+Here the outer sum ($j = [1,\mathcal{N}_g]$) goes over the $\mathcal{N}_g = 7$ considered galaxies; for each $j$th galaxy the inner sum ($i = [1,N_j]$) goes over the number $N_j$ of the observed values $v_j^\textrm{obs}(r_i)$ of the velocity dispersion.
+The $\sigma_j$ is the uncertainty of the observations as given in Ref.~\cite{walker2007velocity}.
+The theoretical prediction $v_j(r_i)$ for the velocity dispersion is defined by Eq.~(\ref{eq: dispersion general formula}) and depends on the unknown ULDM gravitational potential $\Phi_\textrm{DM}(r)$.
+Equation~(\ref{eq: DM potential}) implies that $\Phi_\textrm{DM}(r)$ is a function of the ULDM mass $M_\textrm{DM}$ and size $R$, where the latter is determined by $M_\textrm{DM}$ and ULDM model parameters $\{m, a_\textrm{s}\}$ (see the mass-radius relations (\ref{eq: first mass-radius relation}) and (\ref{eq: R(M) perturbed by bulge})).
 Thus, we end up with $v(r)$ which is a function of the halo mass $M_\textrm{DM}$, $m$, and $a_\textrm{s}$.

-Then the minimum of $\chi^2 = \chi^2 (\{M_\textrm{DM}^j\}, m, a_\textrm{s})$ in the parameter space of the seven halo masses $\{M_\textrm{DM}^j\}$, the boson mass $m$ and the scattering length $a_\textrm{s}$ corresponds to the best fit of the velocity dispersion observations.
-The velocity dispersion fits, as well as the approach used to find the uncertainty of the fit, can be found in the Supplemental Material.
-Our results are given in Sec.~\ref{Sec: Velocity dispersion due to ULDM gravitational potential} where, for simplicity, we neglect the gravitational potential of the small baryonic component.
+Then the minimum of $\chi^2 = \chi^2 (M_\textrm{DM}^1,...,M_\textrm{DM}^{\mathcal{N}_\textrm{g}}, m, a_\textrm{s})$ in the parameter space of the seven halo masses $M_\textrm{DM}^j$, the boson mass $m$ and the scattering length $a_\textrm{s}$ corresponds to the best fit of the velocity dispersion observations.
+The velocity dispersion fits and the observed data are illustrated by the two examples in Fig.~\ref{Fig: vel disp fit}, other fits as well as the approach used to find the uncertainty of the fit, can be found in the Supplemental Material \cite{supp}.
+Our results are given in Sec.~\ref{Sec: Velocity dispersion due to ULDM gravitational potential} where, for simplicity, we neglect the gravitational potential of a small baryonic component.
 The full problem accounting for the gravitational potential of baryonic matter is discussed in Sec.~\ref{Sec: Accounting for baryonic matter gravitational potential}.